nurbxfit/learn/Docker/Production-workflow/README.md

 - this typical workflow doen't necessarily use docker, there are various other software and ways to build the enviroment.
 - but docker is a good tool in helping setting things up.
 - where does docker come to use ?
-    - we use docker to create two container.
+    - we use docker to create three containers.
     - a development container
     - a test container
     - a production container.